 Moore real estate is some of the most expensive in Oklahoma, although Moore house values don't compare to the most expensive real estate in the U.S.

-Moore is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Moore isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Moore are a mix of both white- and blue-collar jobs.
 Overall, Moore is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Moore who work in office and administrative support (13.71%), sales jobs (10.65%), and management occupations (8.59%).

 Also of interest is that Moore has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Moore who are college-educated is somewhat higher than the average US community of 21.84%: 26.62% of adults in Moore have at least a bachelor's degree.
+The overall education level of Moore is somewhat higher than in the average US city of 21.84%: 26.62% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Moore in 2018 was $29,399, which is wealthy relative to Oklahoma, and upper middle income relative to the rest of the US.
 This equates to an annual income of $117,596 for a family of four.
 However, Moore contains both very wealthy and poor people as well.